Caribbean's Next Top Model season 1: Episode 6

 The competition began as the girls met up with stylist, fashion designer and image consultant, Peter Elias, who informed them that they would be going on their first go-sees equipped with a map and a Samsung Galaxy tab, courtesy of Bmobile.
-The finalists met with Trinidad and Tobago's premiere fashion designers Nigel Eastman, Heather Jones, Shaun Griffith-Perez and Kaj, and gave their best impressions to gain the all of the designers' favour.
+The finalists met with Trinidad and Tobago's premiere fashion designers Nigel Eastman, Heather Jones, Shaun Griffith-Perez and Kaj, and gave their best impressions to gain all of the designers' favour.
 As the girls returned to the model apartment, they were met by celebrity judge, Wendy Fitzwilliam and Elias, who shocked them with a surprise elimination.
 Lisa was sent home for not creating a lasting impression with the designer.